 Gargee Ghosh

-Gargee Ghosh leads the foundation’s work in international political and economic affairs, overseeing relationships with governments, intergovernmental organizations, advocates, and philanthropic partners worldwide.
-Her role includes overseeing the foundation’s offices in Washington, D.C., Europe, and China.
+Gargee Ghosh serves as a senior advisor to the foundation.
+She was formerly president of the Global Policy & Advocacy Division, where she led the foundation’s work in international political and economic affairs, overseeing relationships with governments, intergovernmental organizations, advocates, and philanthropic partners worldwide.

 Gargee holds graduate degrees in economics and international relations from Oxford University and Georgetown University, respectively, and an undergraduate degree in economics from the University of Victoria.
 Her career has spanned the public and private sectors, from the United Nations to McKinsey & Co., the Center for Global Development, and Google.
 She traces her interest in international development to her family’s roots in West Bengal, India.